video works

 Sound and Video by Evelin Stermitz.

 This video work came into being during a research on the tag 'women' on YouTube, and through this finding stereotyped videos with women's images entitled like 'Most Beautiful Women', 'Famous Sexy Women', and so forth.
 By re-editing the found videos and underlaying the material with sounds from reports on women in war and violence against women, the final video became a strange subversion of women's media images and the woman as a commodified object becomes obvious.
-The video is split between women's images in media and the sound of the real, to break with a world of male illusions and enter the field of male transgression.
+The video is split between women's images in media and the sound of the real, to break with a world of male illusions and to enter the field of male transgression.
 'Women in War' is a metaphor for women's images in the media war and real war.

 >>